BenSa0112/Blender-Data-Generator/README.md

 1.

 Example of the workflow.
 You can set the camera rotate around the object or other movements.
-The person is doing an animation and you can change clothes.
+The person is doing an animation and you can change the clothes.

 ![](https://github.com/BenSa0112/Blender-Data-Generator/blob/master/images/1.png)